khushi9555/OCTANET_NOVEMBER/README.md

 # Tindog
-A tinder website but for dogs.
+A tinder website for Dogs.

-#About TinDog
-dkd